Getting Started

 </template>

-After a user is signed in we can allow them to edit their profile details and manage their account.
+After a user signs in, allow them to edit their profile details and manage their account.
 Create a new src/components/Account.vue component to handle this.

 1